-- Help Food Banks develop efficient processes and safety procedures in the collection and distribution of food.
+- Help Food Banks develop efficient processes and safety processes in the collection and distribution of food.

 - Develop and implement efficient monitoring and evaluation mechanisms to ensure effective, transparent and equity-inclusive delivery to reach the most vulnerable population.

 - Promote Food Banks to emerge as community spaces addressing various issues of nutrition, health, hygiene and development.

-- Promote decentralized, flexible and community based locally responsive strategies and models to fulfil its objectives.
+- Promote decentralized, flexible and community based locally responsive strategies and models.

-- Undertake advocacy among various stakeholders to get greater involvement.
+- Undertake advocacy among various stakeholders to encourage greater involvement.

 Teamwork: We are committed to working collaboratively with our Board, staff, members and partners across the hunger relief network.